-Dakota County, Minnesota is submitting this 2024 Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grant Program application and requesting \$25 million to fund the County State Aid Highway 54 Safety Improvements and Multimodal Connectivity Project (herein referred to as the Project).
+Dakota County, Minnesota is submitting this FY 2025 Better Utilizing Investments to Leverage Development (BUILD)Grant Program application and requesting \$25 million to fund the County State Aid Highway 54 Safety Improvements and Multimodal Connectivity Project (herein referred to as the Project).
 The Project will address critical safety concerns along County State Aid Highway (CSAH) 54 and extend the active transportation infrastructure in Ravenna Township, to build equitable and sustainable communities in Dakota County.
-The Project's total future eligible cost is \$35,365,038 and complies with the requirements of rural capital project.
+The Project's total future eligible cost is \$32,914,588 and complies with the requirements of a rural capital project.

 Located in the southeastern quadrant of the Minneapolis-St. Paul urbanized area, Dakota County is the third-most populous county in Minnesota and serves both urban and rural regions.
 The County is strategically located next to the Twin Cities with access to airports, highways, railroads, and waterways and is a hub of retail trade, health services, and manufacturing.
-The City of Hastings, located at the northwestern limits of the Project, was founded in 1853 near the confluence of the Mississippi, Vermillion, and St. Croix rivers.
-It is the county seat and features a vibrant town center with a population of 22,000.
+The City of Hastings, located at the northwestern limits of the Project, was founded in 1853 near the confluence of the features a vibrant town center with a population of 22,000.
 Further, Dakota County also neighbors the Prairie Island Indian Community (PIIC), a Mdewakanton Sioux Indian reservation and federally recognized tribe.
 Prairie Island is home to two large employers - Treasure Island Resort and Casino and Prairie Island Nuclear Plant.